I cannot count how many parents have messaged me about this question. It’s so many that keeping track would depress me.

 John Steinbeck once said, “I wonder how many people I’ve looked at all my life and never seen.”
 How true that statement still is.

-I hope this piece helps you be an effective ally for any neurodiverse person, but especially for autistic people.
+I hope this piece helps you be an effective ally for any neurodiverse person.

 Right now in America, 1 in 5 autistic teens will be stopped and questioned by police before age 21 for suspicious activity.
 People with disabilities, including autism, are five times more likely to be jailed than those without disabilities.
 This is a problem that you should care about.